Minutes of BERGEN COUNTY COOPERATIVE LIBRARY SYSTEM

 Christine Hartigan East Rutherford

 Dave Franz Hillsdale

 Pat Loughnane BCCLS

-Mr. LoPinto asked 2014 and 2015 Board members to introduce themselves.
+Len LoPinto welcomed Tenafly Trustee Martin Gilbert and ask Board members and staff to introduce themselves.

 - Minutes of Previous Meeting: MOTION: There being no additions or corrections to the minutes, they will stand as written.

 - Treasurer's Report: Tim Murphy rendered the March P&L Report.
 In response to a question from Kurt Hadeler about Line Items 6405 Freight & Postage & 6406 Discount Prepayment, Robert White responded that the description will be changed to Freight, Postage & Delivery to reflect the delivery fee assessed to each library and noted that subsequent to the approval of the Library Link budget, delivery funds can be reallocated with Executive Board approval.
 Line Item 6406 refers to the prepayment amount budgeted the previous year.
 Len LoPinto announced that he will adjourn a meeting of the Finance Committee after the June Executive Board meeting to review the format of the financial report.
 No further questions.

 Of the 2014 Budget of 3,115,948 2,675,515 has been received